Starefossen/docker-github-pages/README.md

 $ docker run -v "$PWD":/usr/src/app -p "4000:4000" starefossen/github-pages
 ```

-And your Jekyll page with be available on `http://localhost:4000`.
+Your Jekyll page will be available on `http://localhost:4000`.

 Remember to add all the gems to your `_config.yml` file in order to get all the
 different things to work correctly: